LT-Kerrigan/opengl_expmts/Readme.md

 #opengl experiments / demos

+A repository to put play-around ideas (good and bad), semi-finished projects, and volatile software.

+## Contents

 | numerus | titulus           | descriptio                                            | status      |
 |---------|-------------------|-------------------------------------------------------|-------------|
 | 000     | video_modus       | find and list all video modes on troublesome hardware | working     |